 ABDEL HAMEED SHEHADEH - In 2008, Abdel Hameed Shehadeh, a native-born New Yorker, traveled to Pakistan with the intent of joining a militant group.
 Prior to his departure, however, an NYPD undercover officer became aware of Shehadeh's plans.
 The NYPD immediately notified the FBI of Shehadeh's impending travel, which resulted in Pakistani authorities denying him entry in their country and his return to the US.
 In 2010, the FBI arrested Shehadeh for making false statements to federal authorities in matters relating to terrorism, specifically obscuring his true purpose in traveling to Pakistan.
 Shehadeh also created and ran websites that advocated violent jihad against the west and that promoted the material of radical Muslim cleric Anwar al-Awlaki and other al-Qaeda leaders.
 He advertised at least one of his sites on Jesse Morton's Revolution Muslim webpage.
 On March 25, 2013, Shehadeh was convicted of three counts of making false statements in a matter involving international terrorism.
 He faces up to 21 years in prison.

-JUSTIN KALIEBE - American citizen Justin Kaliebe pleaded guilty in Feb.
+JUSTIN KALIEBE - Justin Kaliebe pled guilty in Feb.
 2013 to charges of providing material support to terrorists.
-The Long Island resident was arrested at JFK Airport in January while attempting to board a flight to Oman with the intent of reaching Yemen to join al-Qaeda in the Arabian Peninsula.
+The Long Island resident was arrested at JFK Airport in January while attempting to board a flight to Oman with the intent of reaching Yemen to join al-Qaeda in the Arabian Peninsula (AQAP).
 In conversations recorded by an NYPD undercover officer, Kaliebe voiced his desire to engage in violent "jihad" abroad and specifically to fight against the Yemeni army and those who are "fighting against the Sharia of Allah" to include the United States; he made clear his willingness to die in pursuit of his goal.
 Kaliebe cited both Osama bin Laden and Anwar al-Awlaki as inspirations.

 MARCOS ALONSO ZEA - Marcos Alonso Zea, a US citizen from Brentwood, Long Island, was arrested in October 2013 following a joint investigation by the FBI and the NYPD Intelligence Bureau.
 Zea was indicted on federal terrorism charges related to his failed January 2012 attempt to travel to Yemen to join Al-Qaeda in the Arabian Peninsula, considered the most dangerous Al-Qaeda affiliate to American interests.
 Zea was a friend of Justin Kaliebe (see above).
 An NYPD undercover with extensive knowledge of Yemen played a key role in determining that Zea had sought to join the terrorist group.
 Zea is being prosecuted in the Eastern District of New York.